gizemoge/AI4LS_Challenge_2_Task_1/Ehyd/README.md

 ### 3. Feature Engineering
 To prepare data for machine learning models, lags and rolling means are added to the datasets using the function `add_lag_and_rolling_mean()`.
-Based on our literature review (especially _Sutanto et al., 2024_), this function is defined to compute lagged values (1, 2, 3 months) and a rolling mean (over 6 months) for the dataframes.
+Based on our literature review (particularly _Sutanto et al., 2024_), this function is defined to compute lagged values (1, 2, 3 months) and a rolling mean (over 6 months) for the dataframes.
 Each dataframe in the filled dictionaries has lagged and rolling mean features added:

 ```bash